 - a.
-Open the Services tab of the NTP server. - b.
+On the NTP server, open the Services tab of the NTP server. - b.
 Turn the NTP service on and note the date and time that is displayed.

 Step 2: Automatically set the clock on the router.

 Set the clock on R1 to the date and time according to the NTP server.